hdharshana/Azure-DP-300-Preparation-Blog/docs/Introduction to Azure Database Administration/2022-07-02-Azure SQL Deployment Options.markdown

 # __Purpose__

 This document gives an overview of the different Azure SQL Server deployment options.
-Azure offers two main offerings -
+Azure offers two main offerings for SQL Server - Infrastructure as a Service (IaaS) and Platform as a Service (PaaS).

 # __Azure Offerings__